aminalaghband/jetson-nano/README.md

-# jetson-nano
-Ultralytics for jetson nano - python 3.6
+Ultralytics for Jetson Nano - Python 3.6

-I have edited this version of Ultralytics for Jetson nano with python 3.6 You need to run this command after download file
+This repository contains an edited version of Ultralytics, modified to work with Python 3.6 on the Jetson Nano.

+Installation
+Download the Ultralytics package: Ensure you have the ultralytics-8.0.208.tar.gz file downloaded.

+Install the package: Run the following command to install the package without dependencies:

 pip3 install --no-deps ultralytics-8.0.208.tar.gz

-after that you need to install the packages with --no-deps flag
+Install required packages: After installing the Ultralytics package, install the necessary packages using the --no-deps flag.

+Feel free to let me know if you need any further adjustments